 Ultimate Guide on 7 Parts of Hammer: Names, Functions & Diagram

 A hammer is a tool, most often a hand tool, consisting of a weighted “head” fixed to a long handle swung to deliver an impact to a small area of an object.
 In most industries and construction sites, we can see hammers for various applications like driving, shaping, breaking, and non-destructive striking.
-This article will help you to understand the parts of a hammer and their functions.
+This article will help you understand the parts of a hammer and its functions.

 Parts of a Hammer Diagram